Kinetic Geodesic Voronoi Diagrams in a Simple Polygon

 At all external-events we have to update the shortest path map representations of the Voronoi cells.
 In most cases, this involves adding or removing a single vertex to the shortest path map.
 This can easily be handled using local computations in $O(\log^2 m)$ time.
+The most expensive operation is computing the location of a new Voronoi vertex, which may take $O(\log^2 m)$ time~\cite{oh_ahn2017voronoi_journal}.
 In case of vertex events, we may have to move an entire region in $\SPM_s$ to $\SPM_p$.
-Since all shortest paths in such a region go via the vertex involved, we can perform these updates in $O(\log^2 m)$ time using the above data structure.
+Since all shortest paths in such a region go via the vertex involved, we can perform these updates in $O(\log m)$ time using the above data structure.

 Since there are now $n$ sites, we maintain $O(n+m)$ certificates, and thus updating the event queue takes $O(\log (n+m))$ time.
 Furthermore, we now have multiple degree three vertices, and thus we have to handle $3,3$-collapse and expand events.
 These are handled in a similar fashion to the other events; we update the Voronoi regions, and compute new certificates certifying the movement of the vertices involved from scratch.
 All these updates can be done in $O(\log^2 m+\log n)$ time.